National Institute for Health and Care Research: Key people and structure

+The Dean of the NIHR Academy and the Research Programme Directors are also contracted by the DHSC.

 Publications

 The NIHR publishes five peer-reviewed, open access journals which make up the NIHR Journals Library.
 The journals are titled Efficacy and Mechanism Evaluation, Health and Social Care Delivery Research, Health Technology Assessment, Public Health Research, and Programme Grants for Applied Research.
 Researchers working in relevant, NIHR-funded projects are required to publish in an NIHR journal.
 Besides publishing the final research articles, the NIHR Journals Library supports the model of open science by providing a transparent, 'living' document for each research project which is updated alongside the progress of the study.
 This involves publishing all relevant materials from the outset of the studies, including the relevant systematic reviews, research protocol, study documentation, plain English descriptions, and data.

 The NIHR publishes short, easy-to-read summaries and thematic overviews of the most important research findings on the NIHR Evidence website.
 Some of the summaries are also published in The British Medical Journal.

 The NIHR also has an open science platform where researchers can share any kind of relevant articles, documents and data including negative or null results.